 We consult with faculty on identifying the technique and format that best serve the instructional objectives.
-Faculty is encouraged to contact Lily Zhang (email@example.com) for including multimedia assignments in the course syllabus.
+Faculty are encouraged to contact Lily Zhang (email@example.com) about including multimedia assignments in their course syllabus.
 Students are welcome to come to the Instructional Design & Technology office for assistance in any stage or element of their multimedia projects.

 Faculty and students may borrow cameras, video equipment and audio recorders at the Library Information desk.

 The Mac and PC computers located in the Library Butler Pavilion have the Adobe Creative Suite installed.
 The Suite includes editing software for images, audio and video, namely Illustrator, InDesign, Photoshop and Premiere.
 Acrobat Pro, the common PDF document processor is also included.

 Faculty may contact our office (firstname.lastname@example.org) to request the Adobe Creative Suite be made available on additional R-MC office and classroom computers.

 R-MC community members may use Lynda.com for training on using computer applications.
 Please request access by contacting email@example.com